redkite-labs/redkitecms-docs/book/security.rst

 Roles
 -----

-AlphaLemon CMS has three predefined roles, in its default configuration:
+RedKite CMS has three predefined roles, in its default configuration:

 1. ROLE_SUPER_ADMIN
 2. ROLE_ADMIN
 3. ROLE_USER

-**ROLE_SUPER_ADMIN** and **ROLE_ADMIN** have the same rights and have granted the access to whole AlphaLemon CMS resorces.
+**ROLE_SUPER_ADMIN** and **ROLE_ADMIN** have the same rights and have granted the access to whole RedKite CMS resources.

-**ROLE_USER** have granted the access to whole AlphaLemon CMS resorce, instead of the website deploy and the users management.
+**ROLE_USER** have granted the access to whole RedKite CMS resource, instead of the website deploy and the users management.

 Add a new Role